-- (a) have a program for inducting new directors and providing appropriate professional development opportunities for continuing directors to develop and maintain the skills and knowledge needed to perform their role as a director effectively; and - (b) disclose a summary of the main features of that program.
+A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.

-The chair of the board or of the nomination committee should regularly review and agree with each director his or her training and development needs to ensure that the directors as a group have and maintain the skills, knowledge and familiarity with the entity and its operating environment required to fulfil their role on the board and on board committees effectively.
+The board or the nomination committee of a listed entity should regularly review whether the directors as a group have the skills, knowledge and familiarity with the entity and its operating environment required to fulfil their role on the board and on board committees effectively and, where any gaps are identified, consider what training or development could be undertaken to fill those gaps.

-The entity should provide the necessary resources to develop and maintain its directors' skills and knowledge.
-This includes, in the case of a director who does not have specialist accounting skills or knowledge, ensuring that he or she has a sufficient understanding of accounting principles to fulfil his or her responsibilities in relation to the entity's financial statements.17 It also includes, for all directors, ensuring that they receive ongoing briefings on developments in accounting and auditing standards.
+Where necessary, the entity should provide resources to help develop and maintain its directors' skills and knowledge.
+This includes, in the case of a director who does not have specialist accounting skills or knowledge, ensuring that he or she has a sufficient understanding of accounting matters to fulfil his or her responsibilities in relation to the entity's financial statements.22 It also includes, for all directors, ensuring that they receive ongoing briefings on developments in accounting standards.